Stefan Lochner: Influences

 Lochner's art seems indebted to two broad sources; Netherlandish artists van Eyck and Robert Campin, and the earlier German masters Conrad von Soest and the Master of Saint Veronica.
 From the former Lochner drew his realism in depicting naturalistic backgrounds, objects, and clothes.
-From the latter, he adopted the somewhat antiquated manner of depicting figures, especially females, with doll-like, eloquent and sensitive features, to present "iconic, almost timeless" atmospheres, enhanced by the then old-fashioned gold backgrounds.
+From the latter, he adopted the somewhat antiquated manner of depicting figures, especially females, with doll-like, eloquent and sensitive features to present "iconic, almost timeless" atmospheres enhanced by the then old-fashioned gold backgrounds.
 Lochner's figures have idealised facial features typical of medieval portraiture.
-His subjects, females in particular, usually have the high foreheads, long noses, small rounded chins, tucked blond curls and prominent ears typical of the late Gothic, giving them the characteristic monumentality of 13th-century art, placing them on seemingly similar shallow backgrounds.
+His subjects, females in particular, usually have high foreheads, long noses, small rounded chins, tucked blond curls and prominent ears typical of the late Gothic, giving them the characteristic monumentality of 13th-century art, placing them on seemingly similar shallow backgrounds.

 Lochner probably saw van Eyck's c.
 1432 Ghent Altarpiece during his visit to the Netherlands and seems to have borrowed a number of its compositional elements.
 The similarities include the manner in which the figures engage with their space and the emphasis on and rendering of elements such as brocades, gems and metals.
 Some figures in Lochner's paintings are directly borrowed from Ghent, and a number of facial features match those seen in van Eyck.
 His Virgin with the Violet has often been compared to van Eyck's 1439 Virgin at the Fountain.
 Similarly to those in van Eyck's work, Lochner's angels often sing or play musical instruments, including lutes and organs.

 He seemingly rejected some aspects of van Eyckian realism, notably in his depictions of shadows, and his unwillingness to apply transparent glazes.
 As a colourist, Lochner was more inclined towards the International Gothic style, even if this inhibited realism.
 He did not utilise the newly developed Netherlandish techniques of representing perspective, but rather indicated distance through the diminution of parallel objects.